MLHale/nebraska-gencyber/teachers/firewall/README.md

 ```
 This command will most likely timeout due to firewall restrictions.
 The error messages are not likely to be useful either.
 So let's add a few additional firewall rules will make server administration and updates much easier.

-First you want the server to be able to communicate with itself.
+First, you want the server to be able to communicate with itself.
 This is often called sending traffic to "loopback" interface.
 Also, a special network adapter is dedicated to the loopback interface.
 You may check its name by using the `ifconfig` command.
 This command shows all the network adapters and associated network addresses.
 Below we see that the name for the loopback adapter is `lo`.

 ![ifconfig](./img/ifconfig.png)